 - Student loans.
 Some courts count these as consumer and some not.
 You need to check with an experienced bankruptcy attorney in your area.
 Gathering documentation to show what the student loan was used to pay for (tuition and books, or living expenses and food) may be helpful.

 - Credit card debt.
-If you were careful to use only certain cards for business expenses, this determination will be easier but it is likely that you will need to go through your statements to determine whether the individual purchases were for consumer or non-consumer purposes at the time the purchase was made.
+If you were careful to use only particular cards for business expenses, this determination would be easier, but it is likely that you will need to go through your statements to determine whether the individual purchases were for consumer or non-consumer purposes at the time the purchase was made.
 Purchases of business inventory and equipment, or cash advances deposited into the business to pay business expenses are not consumer debt.
 Daily lunches and gas for your daily commute are probably consumer debt.

 - Mortgages.
 Mortgages on your house are consumer debt.
 Mortgages on your business property are business debt.
 A mortgage on a property that you resided in when you mortgaged it, but is now a rental property, remains a consumer debt.
 A mortgage on property you purchased as an investment property to rent out is a business debt.